 Meg: Is there a "life lesson" that you would say Gaudi has taught you?

 Luis: Gaudi is most often referred to as a “genius”, thus implying something magical or inexplicable about his life and work.
-Rather, I prefer to use the term “ingenious” to highlight his originality of invention and construction, his resourcefulness and overall intelligence.
-There is a profound life lesson in his working style, which relies on careful accuracy, not leaving aside intuition and in the steady effort to accomplish his goals, this being his most inspiring.
+Rather, I prefer to use the term “ingenious” to highlight his originality of invention and construction, his resourcefulness, and his overall intelligence.
+There is a profound life lesson in his working style, which relies on careful accuracy, not leaving aside intuition, and the steady effort to accomplish his goals, this being his most inspiring.